The CP Holiday Train is a Canadian Christmas train tradition that makes stops in Agassiz, Maple Ridge, Pitt Meadows, Port Moody and Port Coquitlam.

-The train usually travels across Canada from late November until mid-December each year.
-Along the way it stops in communities and hosts free evenings of live music and family-friendly fun.
-In 2019 the concerts were with Country singers Terri Clark and Dallas Smith.
+The train travels across Canada from late November until mid-December each year.
+It stops in communities and hosts free evenings of live music and family-friendly fun along the way.
+In 2022 the concerts are with singers MacKenzie Porter and Virginia to Vegas.

 Holiday Train Concerts & Fundraising Events